dluke2/startup/README.md

 MongoDB: I learned about keeping keys safe.
 I didn't know variables could be stored in windows in the way we did.
 I'm pretty familiar with SQL databases, so storing objects as a JSON was something I never thought of.
 It makes sense thought, because you can define the attributes you need, so you don't need a bunch of null values if you're not using every attribute.

+Login: This format is really important for creating login stuff:

+fetch(`/api/auth/logout`, {
+    method: 'delete',
+  }).then(() => (window.location.href = '/'));

+This is used for many different things, such as login, creating users, logging out, and so forth.
+My environment needs to have the proper path variables setup to access the database.

 Websocket: I think its interesting that connections close if too much time passes.
 It seems ineffecient to have to keeping pinging just to keep the connection.
 But I suppose it is also inefficient to keep a connection open when it is being unused.

 Service: I had a lot of problems because of how I made my javascript.
 I think I'll need to refactor the entire thing, it just doesn't lend well to connecting to MongoDB.
 At the very least, I was able to figure out authentification and creating users and such.
 Debugging things in the client is super difficult.
 I had a lot of trouble making sure data went into the database.
 I didn't realized I needed to have websocket stuff implemented, so I'll need to fix that before my final project.

+Simon React: Converting the code was a huge pain for me.
+It would have been much easier to start using React from the beginning.
+My take away is to start with the end in mind.
+Programming goes a lot smoother when I considered how to integrate each part into one another before getting started.
+Of course, in this case I needed to learn JS before React, but I still think it is a key mindset when it comes to development.
+I thought it was interesting that the React code is broken up into many more .jsx files than we had .js files initially.
+This actually makes looking through the code easier because we don't have to look through hundreds of lines in each file.
+Instead, we can better find what we are looking for and debug.